Visit Oslo: My Oslo Pass favorite attractions

 Norwegian Museum of Cultural History

-Free Things You Need to See:
+Free Things You Need to See that you don’t need the Oslo Pass for:

 Vigeland Sculpture Park